 The Working Retreats Programme includes several projects per year.
 Working Retreats usually run for a week but can be anything from a weekend to a fortnight.
-They are held at Quaker venues in the UK and abroad as well as at other non-Quaker, usually charitable centres.
+They are held at Quaker venues in the UK and abroad as well as at other non-Quaker, usually charitable, centres.
 Accommodation is often provided free by the host organisation, on-site where available.
 Some Working Retreats aim to connect people with voluntary service locally to where they live.
 In these cases, accommodation is not provided and the participants commute daily to the venue.

 A typical group size for a Working Retreat is between 6 and 10 participants, plus one or two facilitators.
-Participants must be 18 years or above and have ranged in age up to 80 years.
+Participants must be 18 years or above.